SteveSayantan/DevOps-Bootcamp/docker-basics/docker-compose.md

 For details, check out the [docs](https://docs.docker.com/compose/)

 ### HOW
 For using docker compose, we need to still write Dockerfiles.
-Additionally, we create a YAML file (compose.yaml) that builds and runs our containers using our Dockerfiles (or sometimes from images).
+Additionally, we create a YAML file (**compose.yaml**) that builds and runs our containers using our Dockerfiles (or sometimes from images).

+Each container for a service joins the default network created by Compose and is both reachable by other containers on that network, and discoverable by the service's name.

 For examples of docker-compose, checkout [this](https://github.com/docker/awesome-compose)